code-star/codestar-realtime/docker/kafka/README.md

 The script will wait until Kafka is up, by checking if `_schema` is present in the JSON when calling the Kafka REST API on `localhost:8082/topics`.
 We use [jq](https://stedolan.github.io/jq/) to do command line json parsing.

-Finally it will call the `createTopics.sh` script to create the `local.bus-positions` and `local.ns-trains-positions` topics.
+Finally it will call the `createTopics.sh` script to create the `local.bus-positions`, `local.ns-trains-positions` and `local.all-positions` topics.

 You can then browse to [localhost:8000](http://localhost:8000) to view the Kafka Topics UI.